dekuNukem/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_subcommands_notes.md

 Initializes the 0x2000 SPI section.

-### Subcommand 0x08: Set shipment
+### Subcommand 0x08: Set shipment low power state

 Takes as argument `x00` or `x01`.

 If `x01` it writes `x01` @`x5000` of SPI flash.
 With `x00`, it resets to `xFF` @`x5000`.

-If `x01` is set, then Switch initiates pairing, if not, initializes connection with the device.
+If `x01` is set, the feature Triggered Broadcom Fast Connect scans when in suspened or disconnected state is disabled.
+Additionally, it sets the low power mode, when disconnected, to HID OFF.

+This is useful when the controllers ship, because the controller cannot wake up from button presses.
+It does not disable all buttons when it has pairing data, only the easy pressable.
+A long press from the others can wake up the controller, **if it has pairing data**.

-Switch always sends `x08 00` after every initialization.
+Switch always sends `x08 00` subcmd after every connection, and thus enabling Triggered Broadcom Fast Connect and LPM mode to SLEEP.

 ### Subcommand 0x10: SPI flash read
 Little-endian int32 address, int8 size, max size is `x1D`.